Nowayz/WebSocket-Application-Relay/README.md

 ## Security Considerations
-The relay stores essentially no information about users except what's required to send messages to them, and what channel they are in.
-Events users disconnecting are the only events dispatched by the relay itself.
+The relay stores essentially no information about user sessions except what's required to send messages to them, and what channel they are in.
+User disconnections are the only events dispatched by the relay itself.

-While server clients or traffic inspection clients are great for storing state and dealing with anomalies related to communication, they have no way of inspecting abuses at the protocol or relay level.
+While server clients are great for storing state and resolving anomalies between clients, they have no way of inspecting abuses at the protocol or relay level.
 Such as: a client rapidly connecting and disconnecting with thousands of sockets without sending any messages.

 There will most likely be revisions and additions to what the relay audits.
 Though where at all possible the relay will do as little as possible - its main goal is forwarding messages.